Group aims for more students to file the FAFSA

 Submitting the FAFSA also is the first step for West Virginians to qualify for state scholarships and grants.
 Those include the PROMISE Scholarship, which awards up to $4,750 annually; the West Virginia Higher Education Grant, which awards up to $2,800 annually; the new Underwood-Smith Teaching Scholars at $10,000 annually, and the West Virginia Invests Grant, the “tuition free” community college program.

-The following schools in our region met or exceeded last year’s 63% FAFSA completion goal by the April 15, 2019, deadline:
+The following schools in our region met or exceeded last year’s 63 percent FAFSA completion goal by the April 15, 2019, deadline:

 BOONE: Scott High School, Van Junior/Senior High School.